rincewound/klemme/readme.md

 # Klemme

-`klemme` (pronounce `clammy`, German for "Terminal") is a serial terminal application designed for developers. klemme is a mode based application, i.e. at any given time it can be in any of the following three modes:
+`klemme` (pronounce `clammy`, German for "Terminal") is a serial terminal application designed for developers. klemme is a mode based application, i.e. at any given time it can be in any of the following modes:

+* Normal, this mode allows to exit the app and to switch to the other modes.
-* Settings, allows the use to setup the used port and port Settings
+* Settings, allows the use to setup the used port and port settings
 * Interactive, opens the port outputs received data and allows the user to send data through the port
 * Analyzer, allows the user to analyze received data (e.g. look at bit representations of indiviual bytes)